TheRealNin/ns2-rebirth/rebirth.md

 * Marine backwards walk speed increased
 * Exosuits takes 33% less damage from all sources, and an additional 45% less damage from bullets
 * Railguns now have a smaller projectile (making it harder to hit players)
+* Railgun charge time is decreased to 1.5 seconds (was 2.0 seconds).
 * Pulse grenades slow exosuits
 * Cluster grenades do 40% extra damage
 * Shotguns have a much smaller spread, but their bullets also drop in damage very quickly.